bachya/simplisafe-python/docs/usage.md

 ![The code in the Console Tab](images/ss-auth-code-in-console.png)
 ![The code in the Network Tab](images/ss-auth-code-in-network.png)

+**NOTE:** This process is very inconsistent with non-Chromium browsers (Chrome, Edge, Brave, etc.); if you are unsuccessful at finding the code, try a Chromium-based browser.

-(Note that if you have already logged into SimpliSafe via the browser, you may be sent straight to the end of the process.
+**NOTE:** if you have already logged into SimpliSafe via the browser, you may be sent straight to the end of the process.
 This can present a challenge, since opening Dev Tools in that window won't show the previously logged activity.
-In this case, open a new tab, open its Dev Tools window, then copy/paste the URL from the tab opened by `script/auth` into the new tab to see the Console/Network output.)
+In this case, open a new tab, open its Dev Tools window, then copy/paste the URL from the tab opened by `script/auth` into the new tab to see the Console/Network output.

 7. Copy the `code` parameter at the end of the `com.simplisafe.mobile` URL, return to your terminal, and paste it into the prompt.
 You should now see this message: